mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Web channel**

-* You can now select which specific views your want to apply your web page modifications to.
+* Single-page applications (SPAs) can be now authored in web visual editor.
+You can now select which specific views you want to apply your web page modifications to.
 A view can be defined as a whole site or a group of visual elements on a site, such as the home page, the entirety of the products site or the delivery preferences frame on all the checkout pages.
+One-time developer setup is needed to define the views in the AEP Web SDK implementation, this enables marketers to create and run AJO web campaigns on SPAs.

 * When editing a page using the web designer, you can now add new changes to your content directly from the Modifications pane - without the need to select a component and edit it from the designer interface.
 * When setting up web subdomains, you now have the option of adding you own subdomain - in addition to using a subdomain already delegated to Adobe.